 Academic probation does not preclude students from receiving financial aid.
 Standards for financial eligibility are described in the financial information section of the building or website.

 Students on academic probation who again fail to meet both the 2.0 cumulative GPA and the last-semester GPA are suspended.
 Students who meet the last-semester GPA requirement but still post a cumulative GPA under 2.0 remain on academic probation.

 Suspension becomes effective immediately when it is imposed.
 The duration for academic suspension is one semester, and students are not considered for readmission during that period.
-All applications for readmission, after a minimum period away from school, must be filed through the Undergraduate Admissions Office.

 Academic Dismissal Index

 Students who, after being suspended and readmitted once again fail to meet the required academic standards, are dismissed.
-The academic affairs committee will hear a single appeal of dismissal after demonstration of significant changes.